Abi-Edwards/ATP-Performance-Dashboard/README.md

 ## Results
 ### Hypothesis 1 - Players heights have no impact the number of aces achieved
+### Test - Pearson Correlation
-### REJECT THE NULL
+### Conclusion - REJECT THE NULL
 (r=0.486, p < 0.0001)

 ### Hypothesis 2 - Match length does not differ across different tournaments
+### Test - One-Way ANOVA
-### REJECT THE NULL
+### Conclusion - REJECT THE NULL
 (F=3.23, p < 0.0001)

 ### Hypothesis 3 - Player handedness does not impact number of aces achieved
+### Test - Independent T-Test
-### REJECT THE NULL
+### Conclusion - REJECT THE NULL
 (p = 0.0009)

 ## Conclusion
-These finding can be used by players or coaches to help the way they train.
-The data is rich enough to be improved endlessly and there are countless tools that could be implemented to help with cleansing, analysing or displaying the finding.
+Overall, the findings highlight how statistical methods can uncover meaningful trends in sports data.
+These insights could inform coaching strategies, player development, and tournaments planning.
+The project also demonstrates the importance of careful data preparation and the use of appropriate tools to support analysis.